paul-english/slcc-eportfolio/index.md

 ## Salt Lake City Community College e-Portfolio

 This is the core repository for all work done in courses through SLCC.
 In here you can find code samples, papers, and assignments related to the courses I have taken.
-For teacher evaluation this repo uses github pages.
-If you'd like to visit the raw code repository, it can be found [here](https://github.com/nrub/slcc-eportfolio)

 ## Courses